BBC-Data-Unit/shared-data-unit/README.md

 ### Coronavirus delays cleaner air plans in cities

-In March 2020 the England Data Unit and the Shared Data Unit worked with the Local Democracy Reporting Service to [report](https://www.bbc.co.uk/news/uk-england-52035655) on delays to plans to reduce high-polluting vehicles travelling around UK cities due to the coronavirus crisis.
+In March 2020 the BBC England Data Unit and the BBC Shared Data Unit worked with the Local Democracy Reporting Service to [report](https://www.bbc.co.uk/news/uk-england-52035655) on delays to plans to reduce high-polluting vehicles travelling around UK cities due to the coronavirus crisis.

 * [Github repo](https://github.com/BBC-Data-Unit/Coronavirus-clean-air-zones)